Zantyr/bare-metal/readme.md

 ### To do

-File system for storage of byte blobs
-Init system that launches the development platform File linking at compile time
+File system for storage of byte blobs (in progress) Init system that launches the development platform File linking at compile time
 Linking document system calls - generally, read source before compile time and read documentations of functions and add them at build time